barkarian/s3-starter/README.md

 ## Acknowledgments

-This starter template is based on the SvelteKit starter template and uses Supabase for authentication.
+This starter template is based on the SvelteKit starter template and uses Superforms and SkeletonUI.